YouTube’s premium music and TV streaming service is available in the UK!

-The new paid-for service offers subscribers access to a host of new features on YouTube, including the ability to download videos, stream videos with the app in the background, as well as exclusive access to original content.
+The new paid-for service (formerly known as YouTube Red) offers subscribers access to a host of new features on YouTube, including the ability to download videos, stream videos with the app in the background, as well as exclusive access to original content.

-A separate music streaming service and app (YouTube Music, which functions like the Spotify and Apple music apps) will also be available.
+A separate music streaming service and app (YouTube Music, which functions like the Spotify and Apple music apps) is available.

 What is YouTube Premium?